 Mark Waters

-Dr. Waters joined McMurry in 2007 as assistant professor from Just People, a non-profit support service organization in Abilene, where he was executive director.
-The first half of his career was dedicated to service as pastor for Baptist churches in Kentucky and Texas.
+Dr. Waters joined McMurry in 2007 after serving as executive director for eight years at Just People, Inc., a non-profit support service organization in Abilene.
+The first half of his career was dedicated to service as a pastor for churches in Kentucky and Texas.

-Dr. Waters teaches introductory and advanced courses that help students understand world religions and prepare for the Christian ministry.
+Waters teaches introductory and advanced courses that help students understand world religions and prepare for a career in Christian ministry.
 He loves “seeing the lightbulb come on” as students gain new insights and broaden their perspectives about the human family.
-He values the freedom McMurry affords to share ideas in an open-minded, caring community.
+He values McMurry’s freedom to share ideas in an open-minded, caring community.
+He is active in interfaith initiatives at McMurry and through his participation in the Abilene Interfaith Council.

-Dr. Waters has served as faculty sponsor for many student organizations and as a member of dozens of university committees.
-He’s the recipient of numerous awards, including Outstanding Sponsor for a Student Organization in 2019 and 2012, Heartbeat of the Campus Award in 2017, the Gordon R. and Lola J. Bennett Award for outstanding teaching, service and leadership in 2015, and Outstanding Faculty Member of the Year in 2014.
+Waters has served as faculty sponsor for many student organizations and as a member of multiple university committees.
+He’s the recipient of numerous awards, including Outstanding Sponsor for a Student Organization in 2012 and 2019, the Heartbeat of the Campus Award in 2017, the Gordon R. and Lola J. Bennett Award for outstanding teaching, service, and leadership in 2015, and Outstanding Faculty Member of the Year in 2014 and 2024.

-Dr. Waters earned a Doctor of Philosophy degree in homiletics and theology and a Master of Divinity degree in pastoral care and counseling from Southern Baptist Theological Seminary.
-He also holds a Bachelor of Arts degree in history and psychology from Texas Tech University.
+Waters earned a Doctor of Philosophy and a Master’s degree from the Southern Baptist Theological Seminary before the fundamentalist degradation of hermeneutically fine institution.
+His PhD dissertation dealt with the hermeneutics of University of Chicago theologian David Tracy.
+Waters also studied church history and comparative religion on the graduate level at Baylor University and holds a Bachelor of Arts degree in history and psychology from Texas Tech University.

-An avid runner and walker, Dr. Waters enjoys spending time with his daughters, Krista and Becca, and their families.
-He’s an accomplished world traveler who has helped McMurray students spread their wings on trips to Australia, Canada, England, Haiti, India, Israel/Palestine, Italy, South Korea and Zimbabwe.
+Known as Papa Mark to his four granddaughters, he enjoys spending time with his daughters, Krista and Becca, and their families.
+He’s a world traveler who has helped McMurry students spread their wings on trips to Australia, Canada, England, Haiti, India, Israel/Palestine, Italy, South Korea, and Zimbabwe.

 cls-here